Archive for October 2008

-> - Approaching work and any work-related issues that arise in a consistent way.
-This amounts to having a set of principles by which you live out your professional life, and sticking to them.
+- Approaching work and any work-related issues that arise in a consistent way.
+This amounts to having a set of principles by which you live your professional life.
 This is particularly important when you’re under stress, because that’s when impulsive or “out of character” decisions are made.
-At such times remind yourself of the need for consistency: take a step back and examine the decision in the light of the past events and future plans.
+At such times remind yourself of the need for consistency: take a step back and examine the decision in the light of your principles.

 Consistency is important; any inconsistency, though not apparent to you, will be quite evident to those who report to you.

 4. Treat failures as learning experiences: Despite everyone’s best efforts, there are times when things go wrong; sometimes badly wrong.
 At such points it is important to remember that mistakes happen.
-Identifying and berating a scapegoat may feel good for a moment or two, but the satisfaction soon fades, leaving you with a very upset team member.
-Instead of looking to anoint a scapegoat, find out what went wrong, why it went wrong and what might have been done to avoid it.
-This should be done dispassionately – with a no-blame attitude, even if the offender is responsible for a massive mess up.
+Identifying and berating a scapegoat may feel good for a moment or two but the satisfaction soon fades, leaving you with a very upset team member.
+Instead of looking to anoint a scapegoat, find out what went wrong and why, and what might have been done to avoid it.
+This should be done dispassionately, with a no-blame attitude even if the offender is responsible for a mess up.

 6. Offer opportunities to learn new skills: Doing the same thing over and over again gets boring.
 To maintain the interest and engagement of people in their work, it is critical to offer them opportunities to do new things.
 Ideally you would have the means to send them to external courses, but sometimes that isn’t possible.
 However, it is always possible to give people a chance to pick up new skills whilst on the job.
 Admittedly this is somewhat easier in IT, where even a small corporate IT shop would have a range of technologies – certainly enough to offer people something new to learn.
 However, people need the time (and official sanction) to do this – and that’s where the manager comes in.